touch-head-optimistically/android-learning-demo/README.md

 # my-android-learning
-a android demo during 2015
+a android demo studying in NJUPT during 2015